ejwillemse/BAN313/chapter4.md

 - each time the chapter is attempted; and
 - when moving from one exercise to the next.

-When completing the chapter, read the all the available information and instructions _carefully_, and if necessary, review the applicable engineering statistics methods.
+When completing the chapter, read all the available information and instructions _carefully_, and if necessary, review the applicable engineering statistics methods.

 **DO NOT** jump straight to the instructions and skip the preceding question background.
 The question background contains valuable information to assist you in completing the question.

+To continue with this chapter confirm the following:

 *** =instructions

-* I have not have completed all the prescribed preparation material, as listed in the 7 tasks above, or have not read all the instructions on this page.
+* I have not completed all the prescribed preparation material, as listed in the 7 tasks above, or have not read all the instructions on this page.

 * I confirm that I have completed the prescribed preparation material, as listed in the 7 tasks above, and have read **ALL** the instructions on this page carefully.